robertbetts/Symphonizer/README.md

 * Any dependency ordered API requests

 **Use cases to avoid:**
-* distributed transactions with ACID guarantees
+* Distributed transactions with ACID guarantees
-* Data pipelines with high data payloads
+* Data pipelines with large data payloads
 * Harmony is NOT a workflow engine
 * Harmony is NOT a distributed transaction coordinator
-* Harmony is NOT a database
+* Harmony is NOT a transaction database

 **Use cases that may require consideration before using Harmony:**
 * Distributed transactions with eventual consistency
 * Very long running processes - Hours, Days

+## Harmony in the wild
+Harmony was initially developed to facilitate the orchestration of autonomous applications in an unstable distributed system and has subsequently found a nice home in orchestrating machine LLM agents and prompt engineering.

 ## Harmony Model
 **DAGNote**: Hashable -> Is a Graph Node with a JSON serializable payload.

 **NodeRunner**: Callable[..., Any] -> Is a Function or callable class that takes a DAGNote payload as an argument.
 - NodeRunners are most effective when their actions are idempotent.
 - NodeRunners are intended to serve as execution proxies having low compute overhead.
+- An instance of a node runner can only be executed once and is then immutable, this is to ensure idempotency.
+  In order to retry or execute a NodeRunner again, a new instance is required. the NodeRunner.retry_task() method will clone a new child NodeRunner.

 **Composition**: object -> Is a class instantiated with a Dict[Hashable, Set[Hashable]] that represents a directed acyclic graph.
-Read more in the graphlib standard library documentation.
+Read further in the graphlib standard library documentation.
 - Each DAGNote's NodeRunner is executed in topological order until all nodes have been executed.
 - All execution is synchronized and asynchronously run in memory.